ACharbonneau/2016-09-28-MSU/04-intro-to-data-tidy.md

 **The Experiment**

-You have two groups of mice (3 mice in each group as biolgoical triplicates).
+You have two groups of mice (3 mice in each group as biological triplicates).
 These mice are grouped as being fed two different diet treatments (Propietary Diet #77: *a Fritos-only* diet and Propietary Diet #50:a *carrots-only* diet).
 You have sampled DNA at intermittent time periods over the course of an eight week study.
 This DNA has been experimentally separated into three unique size fractions based on previous experimental methods (XL, AVG, and TINY).

 **The players**